lugu/qiloop/doc/NOTES.md

 * **ROS**: Both ROS and QiMessaging offer a publisher/subscriber model as well as an RPC mecanism.
 Conceptually, the two solutions have a lot in common.
-ROS 1 uses XMLRPC (i.e. XML over HTTP) while QiMessaging use a binary format over TCP connections.
+ROS 1 uses XMLRPC (i.e. XML over HTTP) while QiMessaging use a binary format over TCP/TLS connections.
   QiMessaging does not timestamp messages as opposed to ROS.

 ### OSI Model